nka11/docausorusTopologieExplained/README.md

 ### Git Hooks Setup (Optional but Recommended)

-This project includes a pre-commit hook that checks for broken links before allowing commits.
+This project includes a pre-commit hook that builds the site before allowing commits.
 To install the hook:

 ```bash
 ./install-hooks.sh